FREQUENTLY ASKED QUESTIONS

 At Alta Mons you have the opportunity to give yourself away in service of others.
 We have the opportunity to share God's love with campers through the way we smile when we talk, take time to listen, and show them we care.
 We believe that through exemplifying Christian community, we can show campers what it means to live like a Christian in the world.

 As a staff member you are surrounded by people who are working together toward the same goal.
 Wonderful things happen when you are suffering and celebrating alongside others.
-Our staff are tight-knit and stay close even after the summer is over.
+Our staff are a tight-knit community and stay close even after the summer is over.
 We have a whole page dedicated what it means for us to be A Christian Camp.
 Check it out!
 GETTING MAIL

 You are welcome to send and receive mail from camp.
 Have friends address letters to: